 It should also allow enough flexibility to be rearranged for large group activities, events, and special activities.

 Mini-stations, or mini-workshops, are smaller versions of the Atelier.
 Each station gives a limited amount of children at a time (usually no more than four) the opportunity to experiment with different materials and set-up.
-Those can include sensory play, loose part (more on this ahead), light tables, sand writing, assemblage, block building, as well as more traditional art activities such as clay modeling and painting.
+Those can include sensory play, loose parts (more on this ahead), light tables, sand writing, assemblage, block building, as well as more traditional art activities such as clay modeling and painting.

 Reggio educators call these set-up “provocations,” as they are meant to provoke an inquisitive and creative response in the children.